SLEDGE: Synthesizing Driving Environments with Generative Models and Rule-Based Traffic: Related Work

 \boldparagraph{Data-driven Simulation} Developing an autonomous driving system necessitates rigorous testing which is costly and risky if conducted in the real world.
-Driving simulators are a valuable alternative~\cite{Wymann2015, Dosovitskiy2017CORL, Karnchanachari2024ICRA}.
-However, simulators face challenges in ensuring realism while initializing traffic scenes, simulating traffic, and providing sensor data, for which they primarily depend on rule-based solutions~\cite{Chen2023ARXIV}.
+Driving simulators are an alternative~\cite{Wymann2015, Dosovitskiy2017CORL, Karnchanachari2024ICRA}.
+However, simulators face challenges in ensuring realism while initializing traffic scenes, simulating traffic.
 Instead, data-driven simulators address these challenges by replaying traffic scenes from real-world recordings~\cite{Althoff2017IV, Karnchanachari2024ICRA, Li2022PAMI,Gulino2023NIPS}.
 The simulator can mine specific situations or even optimize the initial parameters for safety-critical scenarios~\cite{Ding2021RAL, Hanselmann2022ECCV, Wang2021CVPRb}.
-Leveraging modern generative models, we take a step further and learn the underlying distribution of the real-world data.
-This leads to a flexible, compact and controllable simulator that goes beyond the replay-based nuPlan framework~\cite{Karnchanachari2024ICRA,Caesar2021CVPRW} which we build upon.
+Leveraging modern generative models, we take a step further than existing frameworks and learn the underlying distribution of the real-world data.